-The rates for the general investment tax credit (see General investment tax credit) are increased from 8% to 9% and from 2% to 4% for certain investments intended to protect the environment.
+The rates for the general investment tax credit are increased from 8% to 9% and from 2% to 4% for certain investments intended to protect the environment.

 The above credits reduce corporate income tax and may be carried forward for 10 years.